Pavlik Harness Treatment for Children

 Subluxation of the knee

-The most common complication is skin problems.
+The most common problem is skin problems.
 You can reduce the risk for these skin problems by keeping all appointments and having the straps of the harness adjusted by the orthopedist as needed.
 Only the orthopedist should adjust the straps.
 You should keep your baby’s skin clean and dry.
 Don’t use lotions, ointments, or powders under the harness.
 If nerve problems develop, they typically go away on their own.
-If the is not successful, your child may need a rigid brace instead.
+If the Pavlik harness is not successful, your child may need a rigid brace instead.

 How do I help my child get ready for Pavlik harness treatment?

-You should not need to do much to prepare for your child's Pavlik harness treatment.
+You should not need to do much to get ready for your child's Pavlik harness treatment.
 Your baby may need to wear the harness for several months.
 During this time, it will be important to keep your baby's skin clean and dry.
 That will include changing diapers often.
-Consider stocking up on leak-proof diapers.
-Also ask what type of clothes to to bring when you take your baby in for the first fitting.
-Your baby will need regular follow-up visits for harness adjustments and monitoring as he or she continues to What happens during Pavlik harness treatment for a child?
+Think about stocking up on leak-proof diapers.
+Also ask what type of clothes to bring when you take your baby in for the first fitting.
+Your baby will need regular follow-up visits for harness adjustments and monitoring as they continue to grow.
+What happens during Pavlik harness treatment for a child?

 The Pavlik harness is a soft splint with a number of straps that fasten.
 It consists of a chest strap and leg straps.
 The chest strap goes across the baby's back and reaches around to close in the front.
 The leg straps attach to the front of the body strap, loop under each foot, cross over in the back, and attach to the top of the body strap.
-Each leg strap has two additional straps that wrap around the lower leg.
+Each leg strap has 2 more straps that wrap around the lower leg.
 The harness helps support the baby's legs in a bent, outward-rotated position.
-It prevents the baby from straightening his or her legs.
-It makes it hard for the baby to bring his At first you should keep your baby in the harness all the time.
+It prevents the baby from straightening their legs.
+It makes it hard for the baby to bring their legs together.
+At first you should keep your baby in the harness all the time.
 You will learn how